oils-for-unix/oils/doc/known-differences.md

 If you do, there's almost always a **simple workaround**, like adding a space or a backslash.

-OSH is meant to run all POSIX shell programs and almost all bash programs.
+OSH is meant to run all POSIX shell programs, and most bash programs.

 <!-- cmark.py expands this -->
 <div id="toc">